 The Rogers Platinum Mastercard

-Why It’s A Winner: The Rogers Platinum Mastercard may just be the richest no-fee flat rate cash back card in Canada – whether you’re a Rogers customer or not.
+Why It’s a Winner: the Rogers Platinum Mastercard is one of the richest no-fee flat rate cash back rewards cards in Canada – whether you’re a Rogers customer or not.

-You get 1.75% cash back on ALL spend – not just at Rogers.
-Rogers customers can redeem for Rogers services and products at any time.
-Or, if you’re not a Rogers customer you can have Rogers apply your cash back earnings as a statement credit against ANY spend on your credit card.
+You get 1.25% cash back rewards on ALL spend – not just at Rogers.
+Rogers customers can redeem their cash back for Rogers services and products.
+Or, if you’re not a Rogers customer you can have Rogers apply your cash back rewards earnings as a statement credit against your credit card.

-The Rogers Mastercard also sets itself apart with 4% cash back on ALL purchases made in a foreign currency!
-That means, with a 2.5% foreign transaction fee, you’re netting 1.5% cash back on foreign purchases with Rogers.
+The Rogers Mastercard also sets itself apart with 3% cash back rewards on ALL purchases made in a foreign currency!
+That means, with a 2.5% foreign transaction fee, you’re netting 0.5% cash back rewards on foreign purchases with Rogers.
 You will be losing 1.5% to .5% (rewards rate of 1% to 2%, minus the 2.5% foreign transaction fee) with most other Canadian credit cards on foreign purchases.
-That’s a huge savings on foreign purchases for most Canadians.

 Scotiabank Gold American Express Card